 I work as a digital marketer at Web Factory Ltd. We are a small development company which focuses on WordPress plugins where my work includes advertising, social media, content creation and even technical support for some of the plugins.

-Our main focus is currently on the UnderConstructionPage plugin which we managed to get over 100k users in just one year.
-We also constantly work on other WordPress plugins like Google Maps Widget, Security Ninja, and OptIn Ninja, among many that we sell online.
-We constantly work on new ideas that usually involve WordPress.
+Our primary focus is currently on the UnderConstructionPage plugin which we managed to get over 100k users in just one year.
+We also continually work on other WordPress plugins like Google Maps Widget, Security Ninja, and OptIn Ninja, among many that we sell online.
+We continuously work on new ideas that usually involve WordPress.
 Follow Ivan on Twitter @ijurisic87.

 Hardware: Most of the time, I work from my home desktop computer: CPU: Intel Core i5 2550K @ 3.40GHz.
 AM: 8GB.
 GPU: nVidia GeForce GTX 260.
 OS: Windows 7 64bit.
 HDD: 256Gb Kingston SSD.
 22” Philips LED monitor.
 Logitech M705 mouse.
 K520 keyboard.
 Z4 speaker set